Search

 Looking ahead, the committee has big ambitions for the future.
 Plans include creating a sensory playground, a small community library, and an outdoor room for after-school activities.

-“The indoor space isn’t really suitable for the after-schoolers at the moment," Theresa said, “so we’re hoping to develop that side of it to make it a proper community facility.”
+“The indoor space isn’t really suitable for the after-schoolers at the moment," Teresa said, “so we’re hoping to develop that side of it to make it a full community facility.”

 While the preschool is at a high point, the committee remains realistic about the challenges ahead.